homeops-tech/homeops-tech.github.io/_posts/2020-06-06-DNS-With-Puppet.md

 The code above is an example of configuring bind9 without the default zones.
 I'm setting this server up with forwarders as I find that media streaming and such seems to work best with the content distro networks when I use my ISP's DNS.

+> I'm making an anecdotal assumption here as its hard to verify this behavior but seems like the most likely conclusion

 ## Adding DNS Zones